 strncat in C language

 The C strncat function is a String Function used to append n number of characters from a user-specified string to the end of the existing one.
-The syntax of the strncat in this C Programming language is
+The syntax of the strncat in this language is

 char *strncat(char *destination, char *source, size_t n);